RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/authentication.md

   - Authentication to the REGARDS services
   - Unlock accounts
   - Token expiration and session locking
-  - User instansce account and / or project account creation
+  - User instance account and / or project account creation
   - Users password change

 ## Module structure